roblatham00/cachercise/README.md

-Your project "cachercize" has been setup!
+Your project "cachercise" has been setup!
  Enjoy programming with Mochi!